tryyang2001/tp/docs/DeveloperGuide.md

 ![Add Recurring Exercise Sequence Diagram](images/AddRecurringExerciseSequenceDiagram.png)

 The purpose of this feature is to allow the user to add recurring exercises to the future exercise list.
-The above diagram is the sequence diagram of adding recurring exercises to the future exercise list.
+The above diagram is the sequence diagram of adding recurring exercises to the future exercise list, assuming that the user input satisfies the restrictions and does not cause any errors to be thrown.

 Step 1: The `parser` from the `Logic` component parses the input given by the user and calls the `execute` method in `AddRecurringExerciseCommand`.
 The condition `isCalorieFromBank` is checked to see if the user input any calories for